joe-fol/Calculator/README.md

-# Calculator
+# JS Calculator ✖️ ➗ ➖ ➕

-A simple Js calculator
+A simple Calculator using HTML, SCSS and Vanilla Js